-Input Datasets are the datasets which contains the data to process with DFSORT.
+Input datasets contains the data to be process by DFSORT.

-In SORTINnn, nn can be from 00 to 99. i.e, 100 datasets can be specified in Merge process.
+In SORTINnn, nn can be from 00 to 99. i.e, At max 100 datasets can be specified in Merge process.

-For a sort process, the SORTIN data set should not be the same as any SORTWKnn data set.
+For Sort process, the SORTIN data set should not be the same as any SORTWKnn data set.

 FREE=CLOSE cannot be specified.

-Note: Merge can process up to 100 data sets with Blockset merge or up to 16 data sets with Conventional merge.
+Merge can process up to 100 datasets with Blockset merge or up to 16 datasets with conventional merge.

-Output datasets are the datasets where the DFSORT processed data needs to store.
+Output datasets are the datasets where the DFSORT processed data will store.

-DFSORT output referred with name SORTOUT if no OUTFIL data sets existed.
+DFSORT output referred with name SORTOUT DD statement if no OUTFIL specified.

-If OUTFIL datasets existed, the final output would be OUTFIL datasets only.
+If OUTFIL specified, then the final output would be stored in OUTFIL datasets.

-The FNAMES and FILES parameters of one/more OUTFIL statements specify the DDnames of the OUTFIL data sets for a sort, copy, or merge process.
+The FNAMES and FILES parameters of one/more OUTFIL statements specify the DDnames of the OUTFIL data sets for Sort, Copy, or Merge process.

-The parameters provided for individual OUTFIL statement defines the OUTFIL processing to be performed for the OUTFIL data sets associated with that DDname.
+The individual OUTFIL statement parameters defines the OUTFIL processing to be performed on the OUTFIL datasets associated with that DDname.

-Each DDname specified must have a corresponding DD statement.
+Each DDname specified in OUTFIL statement must have a corresponding DD statement.

-The SORTWKdd datasets used as intermediate storage areas for records to be processed by DFSORT.
+The SORTWKdd datasets used as intermediate storage areas for DFSORT records processing.

 Up to 255 SORTWK datasets can be specified for intermediate process.

-If Block set technique is not selected and more than 32 specified, only the first 32 are used.
+If block set technique is not used and more than 32 datasets coded, only first 32 will be used during the sorting.

-In SORTWKdd, dd can be a combination of numeric and alphabets.
+In SORTWKdd, "dd" value can be a combination of numeric and alphabets.